DJ Tukutz: Early life

 DJ Tukutz had no inclination towards the music or entertainment industry until Deux sparked his interest in breakdancing.
 His involvement in the breakdancing scene in Itaewon led to him being exposed to Grand Mixer DXT and the Incredible Bongo Band.
 He later stated that he had been scouted by SM Entertainment after winning a local dance competition but his mother intentionally blocked their calls as she did not believe her son had any prospects in the entertainment industry.
 After finishing high school and subsequently dropping out of law school, he worked various part-time jobs in order to purchase his first turntables and was a "bedroom DJ" for several years.

 Career

 Early career

-DJ Tukutz was mostly DJing at nightclubs and warehouse parties and had been mentored by DJ Wreckx, a hip hop DJ now widely recognized in the industry as a pioneer in introducing turntables and scratching to the local club scene.
-He was eventually introduced to Tablo and Mithra Jin as he occasionally played for CB Mass, a hip hop trio who were members of the prominent underground crew Movement.
+DJ Tukutz had been mentored by DJ Wreckx, a hip hop DJ now widely recognized in the industry as a pioneer in introducing turntables and scratching to the local club scene.
+He was eventually introduced to Tablo and Mithra Jin as he occasionally played for CB Mass, who were members of the prominent underground crew Movement alongside Tablo and Mithra Jin.
 His first performance with Tablo and Mithra Jin as Epik High was in 2002 and he initially only joined them as a guest DJ.
 However, CB Mass disbanded in early 2003 due to member Curbin allegedly embezzling money from his own members Gaeko and Choiza and other Movement members and defrauding Tablo, Mithra Jin and DJ Tukutz of their funds to produce their debut album.